gofrontier-com/frontierdigital.github.io/content/terms/terms.md

 ## 7 DATA PROTECTION
 Both parties shall comply with all relevant data protection laws and regulations.
 Parties confirm and acknowledge that no personal data shall be transferred between them during the Services.
 In any case, the Supplier’s collection and use of any personal data will be done in accordance with the Supplier’s privacy notice, available at [insert link].

-## 8 LIMITATION OF LIABILITY: THE CUSTOMER’S ATTENTION IS PARTICULARLY DRAWN TO THIS CLAUSE.
+## 8 LIMITATION OF LIABILITY
-8.1 The Supplier has obtained insurance cover in respect of its own legal liability for individual claims not exceeding £[AMOUNT] per claim.
+8.1 The Supplier has obtained insurance cover in respect of its own legal liability for individual claims not exceeding £5,000,000 per claim.
 The limits and exclusions in this Clause reflect the insurance cover the Supplier has been able to arrange and the Customer is responsible for making its own arrangements for the insurance of any excess loss.

 8.2 Restrictions on liability in this Clause 8 include every kind of liability arising under or in connection with the Contract including liability in contract, delict, under statute or otherwise (including liability arising from negligence).